George5683/FEEDS/README.md

 # FEEDS
-This is the software engineering project.
+This is the software engineering project focused on creating a resource for gainesville occupants that provides information about pantries and their stock.
+The program allows for several user to be logged in at once as well as a pantry login for pantries to change their stock amounts.

 # Requirements
 - install express (npm install express)